 Introduction

 Forecasting is popular in a variety of fields, such as consumer analytics, renewable energy and power industries, and census tracking, all of which may benefit from the use of commercially or personally sensitive data.
-Examples include using social media information (Boone et al., 2019) and collaboratively shared power generation data (Gonçalves et al., 2021) to improve forecast accuracy.
+Examples include using data from smart devices (Boone et al., 2019) and collaboratively shared power generation data (Gonçalves et al., 2021) to improve forecast accuracy.
 The privacy concerns associated with sensitive data have been demonstrated across many domains.
 Data ranging from consumer locations (de Montjoye et al., 2013) to smart meter usage (Véliz & Grunewald, 2018) can be used to identify individuals and/or infer sensitive information about them.
-Furthermore, a large number of privacy laws such as the General Data Protection Regulation (GDPR) require organizations to protect their sensitive data to avoid fines.
-These privacy laws place strict limitations on data transfers and processing which can hurt business performance.
-For example, (Goldfarb & Tucker, 2011) found that privacy regulation in the European Union led to a 65% average reduction in banner ad effectiveness at influencing purchase intent.
-Legal limitations can be circumvented when data is properly protected, but this comes at the cost of reducing the utility of the data.
-Data from regulated domains, such as healthcare (HIPAA) and finance must also be protected.
-Other reasons for protecting data include reducing consumers' privacy concerns (Martin et al., 2017) or attempting to gain a competitive advantage through privacy-conscious brand positioning (Goldfarb & Tucker, n.d.).
+Furthermore, a large number of privacy laws such as the General Data Protection Regulation (GDPR) require organizations to protect their sensitive data to avoid fines, and place strict limitations on data transfers and processing.

+These legal limitations can be circumvented when data is properly anonymized.
+For example, during the COVID-19 pandemic, mobile phone position data was anonymized through aggregation to origin-destination matrices, which were used to study population mobility patterns in the EU (Santamaria et al. 2020).
+This data was subsequently used in nowcasting GDP during the COVID-19 pandemic (Barbaglia 2020).
+Data that is not anonymous, on the other hand, is subject to purpose limitation, and cannot be freely re-used.
+In addition to legal compliance, other reasons for protecting data include reducing consumers' privacy concerns (Martin et al., 2017) or attempting to gain a competitive advantage through privacy-conscious brand positioning (Goldfarb & Tucker, n.d.).
+Several of the largest tech companies in the world, including IBM, Google, Meta, and Microsoft implement various approaches to privacy protection and provide open-source code to enable others to do the same.
+Notably, Apple has positioned themselves as a privacy-focused company.

-Various data protection approaches are available depending on whether time series are stored in a single data set or spread across multiple data owners/data sets.
-In the multiple data owners scenario, multi-party computation or federated learning enable privacy-preserving collaborative forecasting to ensure accurate forecasts while protecting sensitive data (Gonçalves et al., 2021; Goncalves, Bessa, et al., 2021; Sommer et al., 2021).
-On the other hand, we focus on scenarios in which a single data owner uses privacy methods to protect a time series data set.
+Various data protection approaches are available depending on whether time series are stored in a single data set (centralized) or spread across multiple data owners/data sets (decentralized).
+In the decentralized scenario, multi-party computation or federated learning enable privacy-preserving collaborative forecasting to ensure accurate forecasts while protecting sensitive data (Gonçalves et al., 2021; Goncalves, Bessa, et al., 2021; Sommer et al., 2021).
+We focus on the centralized scenario in which a single data owner uses privacy methods to protect a time series data set.
 These privacy methods alter the sensitive data to produce protected time series which limit the ability of a bad actor to identify data subjects and learn sensitive information about them.
 One example is the Census’ use of random noise to perturb the individual and business level data that goes into calculating Quarterly Workforce Indicator data (Abowd et al., 2012).
-Privacy methods are attractive to organizations since when applied correctly, the data produced by these methods can be exempt from privacy laws.
-Several of the largest tech companies in the world, including IBM, Google, Meta, and Microsoft implement privacy methods and provide open-source code to enable others to do the same.
-Notably, Apple has positioned themselves as a privacy-focused company.
 The concern for forecasters is that privacy methods can drastically alter time series, leading to privacy adjusted forecasts.
 Empirical evidence of the effects of privacy methods on forecasts and the reasons behind changes in forecast accuracy would help forecasters adapt to using protected data.

 While it has been demonstrated that differential privacy degrades forecast accuracy for VAR models and recurrent neural networks (RNNs) (Gonçalves et al., 2021; Imtiaz et al., 2020), there is no work which compares how multiple forecasting models perform on protected data.
 This comparison is needed because different forms of data protection produce different data points which will ultimately have different forecasts than what would be produced based on the original data.